 - Re-assessment on the Functional Developmental Assessment every six months.

 Our Interventions Focus On:

 - Decreasing Stress and Hyperarousal

 - Deepening Healthy Attachment

 - Trauma Informed Practice

 For a case specific example please see CASE EXAMPLE.

 The CTR Clinical Team has developed a cutting-edge approach to the effects of Complex Trauma in children and youth.

 Resources on education about trauma, complex trauma, and therapeutic strategies.

-Find out how CGI is working for youth with complex trauma.
+Find out how CCI is working for youth with complex trauma.
 You’ll be encouraged.